Ten5/DataInsight/README.md

 ArrayLists, HashMaps and Collections, all classes found in the utils package of Java were used.
 Input required is the filename - both the percentile.txt and itcont.txt.
 Output file generated is repeat_donors.txt.
 Directory Structure followed as per instructions.

+The code in run.sh first compiles the classes in src and stores them in bin folder.
+Then it runs the code from the bin folder files using the required filenames - input/percentile.txt input/itcont.txt and output/repeat_donors.txt.